This is What We Believe

 9. The salvation of man is wholly a work of God's free grace and is not the work, in whole or in part, of human works or goodness or religious ceremony.
 God imputes His righteousness to those who put their active faith in Christ alone for their salvation, and thereby justifies them in His sight.

-10. It is the privilege of all who are born again of the Spirit to be assured of their salvation from the very moment in which they truly accept Christ as their Savior.
+10. It is the privilege of all who are born again of the Spirit to be assured of their salvation from the very moment in which they truly accept Christ as their Lord and Savior.
 This assurance is not based upon any kind of human merit, but is produced by the witness of the Holy Spirit, who confirms in the believer the testimony of God in His written word.

 11. Every believer is called to live in the power of the indwelling Holy Spirit to the point that he/she will strive to deny fulfilling the lusts of the flesh, and bear the spiritual fruit of God according to the seasons that He orchestrates.